Last Updated on September 13, 2023

-eCommerce is big business.
-Last year, in 2002, e-retail sales exceeded $4.2 trillion globally; and this figure is set to increase, year on year.
-You might want to take part in this momentum, and open your own online store.
+eCommerce is a big business.
+Last year, in 2002, online store sales exceeded $4.2 trillion globally; this figure is set to increase year on year.
+You might want to join this momentum and open your own online store.

 Step 1 – Pick your domain name

 If you are going to sell online, you need to make sure your business name is available.